So You Want to Export Commercial Goods?

 Just like your domestic business, your export business will require a comprehensive plan to help you identify the steps to selling internationally.
 A business plan will help you understand the legal requirements for getting your product into a new market, identify the costs associated with exporting, and develop an overall strategy for this new endeavour.

-The Department of Foreign Affairs and International Trade (DFAIT) publishes a Step-by-Step Guide to Exporting and a Step-by-Step Guide to Exporting to the United States.
+The Department of Foreign Affairs and International Trade (DFAIT) publishes a Step-by-Step Guide to Exporting.
 Along with export plan templates, these guides allow you to:

 - Assess your company’s export readiness